-Palley (2003) and Setterfield (2006) rely on the idea that short-run effects (resource utilization) may affect either the income elasticities or the Verdoorn coefficient.
+Palley (2003) and Setterfield (2006) rely on the idea that short-run effects may affect, respectively, the income elasticities and the Verdoorn coefficient.
+McCombie (2011), however, criticizes both approaches.

-McCombie (2011) offers a critique to the Palley (2003) and Setterfield (2006) approaches.
 In his perspective, short-run income elasticities may change due to short-run cyclical effect, but they are constant stable structural variables in the long-run.
-In the long-run, income elasticities of demand for imports do not change due to fluctuations in resources utilization.
-Furthermore, McCombie (2011) argues that the growth rates of labour force (n) and technical change (λ) are also endogenous to the capacity utilization, which means that there is no unique rate of growth associated with a stable rate of unemployment.
+The increase of imports raise the potential output, so the degree of capacity utilization returns to its original level.
+Consequently, the long-run income elasticities of demand for imports do not change.
+Furthermore, McCombie (2011) argues that the growth rates of labour force (l) and technical change (λ) are also endogenous to the rate of capacity utilization (E), which results that there is no unique rate of growth associated with a stable rate of unemployment.
 Growth rate is then always balance-of-payment constrained (demand-determined) even if the Verdoorn's coefficient is not endogenous.